Home > News & Updates > How to Build Your Own Anemometer Using Reed Switches, Hall Effect Sensor and Some Scraps on Nodemcu – Part 2 – Software

 Creating a ThingSpeak Account

-To use the ThingSpeak (https://thingspeak.com/) you must create an account (it is still free for a certain number of interactions) where you can save the data measured in your anemometer and monitor the wind conditions in your home, even via cellphone.
-By using ThingSpeak, you can give the public access to your collected data to whoever is interested.
-That is a good advantage of the ThingSpeak.
-Enter the homepage and follow the steps to create your account.
+To use the ThingSpeak (https://thingspeak.com/) you must create an account (it is still free for a certain number of interactions) With the DIY NodeMCU Anemometer, you can store all measured wind data online and monitor real-time wind conditions at home, even from your cellphone.
+By using ThingSpeak, your collected data can be made public so anyone interested can view it, which is one of the platform’s greatest advantages.
+Simply visit the ThingSpeak homepage and follow the steps to create your account and start uploading your anemometer readings.

 Once the account is created, enter this tutorial – ThingSpeak Getting Started – to create your channels.
 It’s pretty well explained.
 In summary, you must create a channel where the data will be stored.
 This channel has an ID and a Key API that should be referenced in the sketch each time you want to record data.
 ThingSpeak will store all the data in a bank and will show them every time you access your account, in the way you configured.